 - Closed-end fund designed to provide low correlation to U.S. equity market

-- Applies global thematic investment style, pursuing investments that management team views as undervalued, built
+- Applies global thematic investment style, pursuing investments that management team views as undervalued, built around high-conviction themes

 The Global Allocation Fund, managed by James Dondero, invests primarily in U.S. and foreign equity and debt securities that the portfolio manager considers to be undervalued by the market but have solid growth prospects.
 Undervalued securities are those securities that are undervalued relative to the market, their peers, their historical valuation or their growth rate.

 The Fund seeks above-average risk-adjusted total returns by investing in U.S. and foreign equities and fixed income securities, along with select alternative investments in the pursuit of long-term capital growth and future income.